 For more than 1,000 years, Romanian peoples have inhabited the southern region of modern-day Ukraine along with a number of other people groups.

-In June 1997, Romania and Ukraine signed a bilateral treaty guaranteed the rights of Romanians in Ukraine and of Ukrainians in Romania.
-There are schools in Ukraine that teach Romanian as a primary language, along with newspapers, TV, and radio broadcasting in Romanian.
-According to the Soviet 1989 census, Romanian speakers accounted for just under one percent of Ukraine’s total population: 134,825 Romanians, with the largest minority in Chernivtsi (approximately one fifth of the region’s population).
+In June 1997, Romania and Ukraine signed a bilateral treaty that guaranteed the rights of Romanians in Ukraine and of Ukrainians in Romania.
+There are schools in Ukraine that teach Romanian as a primary language, along with newspapers, TV and radio broadcasting in Romanian.
+According to the Soviet 1989 census, Romanian speakers accounted for just under one percent of Ukraine’s total population: 34,825 Romanians, with the most significant minority in Chernivtsi (approximately one-fifth of the region’s population).